brian-chim/NewcomerReportServices-Team28/README.md

 To run the application, run the `Main` class located in `NewcomerReportServices/src/main/java/ui`.
 Currently, this has been tested to work when running through Eclipse and IntelliJ.

+You can also run our latest jar file `NewcomerReportServices-1.0-SNAPSHOT.jar` inside of the `NewcomerReportServices` directory using the command `java -jar NewcomerReportService-1.0-SNAPSHOT.jar` on Windows (and the corresponding command on your OS).

+You can build your own jar file through running the command `mvn clean package` within the `NewcomerReportServices` directory.
+Your jar file will be located within the target folder.

+**_Note:_** You must move the jar file to the NewcomerReportServices directory before you can execute the jar.
+This is because of needing the sqlite database.

 **_System Requirements:_** To run the application, it is required that you have a JDK version of 10 of less.

 **_Note:_** There is currently a JavaFx bug that prevents the application from running properly on the latest MAC OS, the fix is in-progress by the team working on Javafx.